legerjean/cartilage_segmentation/README.md

 ## Running the code

 ### Training
-Models with different initializations are trained using different training configuration in the 'training' section in 'main.py'.
+Models with different initializations are trained using different training configurations in the 'training' section in 'main.py'.

 ### Inference
 Run the 'inference' section in 'main.py'.
 You should choose an option, which automatically sets a group of parameters in 'predict_segmenter_2d()'.
 Different options correspond to difference training configurations.
 Every option considers the inference with a series of models trained with different initializations.